Mueller: Trump Gave a ‘Boost’ to WikiLeaks’ ‘Illegal Activity’

 Julian Assange, the founder of WikiLeaks, was in the Ecuadorian embassy in London for the duration of Trump’s campaign.

-While he was posted there, his group published emails that hackers stole from the Democratic National Committee and Hillary Clinton’s campaign chairman, John Podesta.
-After the campaign ended, it was revealed that Russian intelligence officers were responsible for those hacks.
+While he was there, his group published emails that hackers stole from the Democratic National Committee and Hillary Clinton’s campaign chairman, John Podesta, well after it was revealed that Russian intelligence officers were responsible for those hacks.

-While many suspected the Russians hacked the DNC, Wikileaks and other Trump associates pushed the baseless conspiracy that Seth Rich––a murdered DNC staffer––leaked the emails to the group as part of a whistleblowing operation.
-The Seth Rich conspiracy has since been folded into the QAnon conspiracy theory, which many Trump supporters believe.
+At the same time, Assange and Trump associates pushed the baseless conspiracy theory that Seth Rich––a murdered DNC staffer––actually leaked the emails to the group as part of a whistleblowing operation.
+The attempted cover-up was highlighted in Mueller’s report, and the Seth Rich conspiracy has since been folded into the QAnon conspiracy theory, which many Trump supporters also believe.

+Assange took refuge in the embassy in London in 2012, when he was facing imminent extradition to Sweden for questioning in a rape and sexual-assault investigation.

+Ecuador began tiring of Assange after a change in the country’s leadership, and lost patience entirely when Wikileaks promoted a leak of emails stolen from the account of Ecuador’s new president, Lenín Moreno.
+On April 11 of this year, the embassy allowed entry to British police who arrested Assange for jumping bail.
+The U.S. Justice Department immediately unsealed an indictment charging Assange with conspiring with his first prominent source, then-Army intelligence officer Chelsea Manning.